Chart Color Schemes

 Educational attainment in Lake Gardens aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational attainment in Lake Gardens is notably higher than broader benchmarks.
-Specifically, 34.7% of residents aged 15 and above hold university qualifications, compared to 21.7% in the rest of Victoria and 24.6% in the SA4 region.
-This educational advantage is evident across various levels: bachelor degrees are held by 20.5%, postgraduate qualifications by 9.0%, and graduate diplomas by 5.2%.
-Vocational credentials are also prominent, with 27.9% of residents aged 15 and above holding such qualifications, including advanced diplomas (12.2%) and certificates (15.7%).
-Educational participation is high in the area, with 25.9% of residents currently enrolled in formal education.
+In Lake Gardens, residents aged 15 and above have a notable educational advantage with 34.7% holding university qualifications, compared to 21.7% in the Rest of Vic. and 24.6% in the SA4 region.
+Bachelor degrees are the most common at 20.5%, followed by postgraduate qualifications (9.0%) and graduate diplomas (5.2%).
+Vocational credentials are also prevalent, with 27.9% of residents holding such qualifications - advanced diplomas (12.2%) and certificates (15.7%).
+Educational participation is high, with 25.9% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education